Triteleia species h-i are featured on this wiki page.

-Photos 1-2 by Bob Rutemoeller below are of plants grown from wild collected seed.
-They are very robust and long blooming, tall with bright yellow flowers, many on each scape has and the stripes on the back.
+Photos 1-3 by Bob Rutemoeller and Mary Sue Ittner below are of plants grown from wild collected seed.
+They are very robust and long blooming, tall with bright yellow flowers, many on each scape and with brown stripes on the back.
 Photos 3-6 were taken by Nhu Nguyen.
 Photo 3-5 were of plants from Telos Rare Bulbs.

-The next three photos by Mary Sue Ittner show one in cultivation with the usual pale color and the corms on a 1 cm grid.
+The next four photos by Mary Sue Ittner show one in cultivation with the usual pale color and the corms on a 1 cm grid.

 Triteleia ixioides 'Starlight' is a cultivar that is most likely a form of Triteleia ixioides ssp. scabra.
 It has the flat wheels and straw color typical of that species.
 Photo by John Lonsdale.

 Triteleia ixioides 'Tiger' is a form named and sold by the Robinett Bulb Farm.
 They labeled it as a form of subspecies scabra.
 This is an early blooming taxa that was grown from seed from the Table Mountain area of California.
 This plant is probably the form named by Lenz as T. ixioides ssp. unifolia and known as Triteleia unifolia by others and now once again considered to be a subspecies.
 It is a great plant and very long blooming.
 Photos 1-2 were taken by Bob Rutemoeller.
 Photo 1 was taken January 26, 2003 when it was just starting to bloom and photo 2 two months later of the same pot.
 Photo 3 was taken by Mary Sue Ittner and the last photo taken by Mark McDonough shows it growing in the ground in a colder climate.